unhappyfolk/blog/content/post/his-peer-almighty.md

 Possesses all control, to cast you away, or lore you before.
 He keeps the gates of Heavens, and to Hell he leaves the door.
 A human, yet you make him more.

 He lies, he robs.
 Mountains of sins he holds—a secret to behold.
-He rapes, he kills.
+He ravishes, he kills.
 He cares not about his sins.
 A human, yet you follow him still.

 The middle man, your gateway to Heavens.
 You shall not pass, unless he lets you in.
 Never appointed, or of a divine will.
 Accept him, lest you’re thrown in hell.
 A human, in the same grave he dwells.